Was the John Kennedy killing a Coup d’ E’tat? Article 1

 The elements of a successful coup are:

 - Method: Replacement of a President of the United States must be done in such a way as to appear legitimate: Note: There are four ways by which a sitting president can be legitimately replaced: 1) through election being the customary method, 2) impeachment is another, 3) death while in office, or 4) retirement at the conclusion of a four year term.
 In 1963, it was widely assumed that John Kennedy would win re-election in 1964.
 Thus, he would proceed to implement his agenda of detente with the Soviet Union, his liberal domestic agenda, his promise to dismantle the CIA, destroy the MAFIA and to reduce the power of the financial/industrial elites.
-Government and private sector elites decided they could not defeat him at the polls in 1963 and thus they would have to endure another four years of his agenda.
+Government and private sector elites decided they could not defeat him at the polls in 1964 and thus they would have to endure another four years of his agenda.
 They also realized that there was a sitting Vice-President who supported their agenda.
+This man, Lyndon Johnson, was under Congressional investigation and was reportedly going to be replaced by JFK on the Democratic ticket in 1964.
+So, it was imperative to act asap.

 - The Assassin: .
 The assassin must be identified quickly, arrested and silenced.
 He must also not be seen as associated with the government and his story must be seen as legitimate.
 Note: Lee Oswald was identified and arrested within 90 minutes of the assassination on Friday and himself killed on Sunday while in police custody by someone not connected with the government.
 The assassin must not be seen as connected to the government either.
 His story must appear to be legitimate and believable, too.
 Oswald was not associated with the government.
 His complete life story was available and made public world-wide the afternoon of the assassination.